 We anticipate that we will continue to purchase property and equipment as necessary in the normal course of our business.
 The amount and timing of these purchases and the related cash outflows in future periods is difficult to predict and is dependent on a number of factors including the hiring of employees, the rate of change of computer hardware and software used in our business and our business outlook.
-During the remainder of 2012, we expect to purchase furniture and equipment and make leasehold improvements to our new headquarters in Pasadena, California and we will continue to invest in our development of an in-house processing solution.
+During the remainder of 2012, we will continue to invest in our development of an in-house processing solution as well as in new products and new features for our existing products.